gbif/content-crawler/README.md

   4. Generating the secret (note, you need to copy it at this point, you can't view it afterwards)
   5. Copying the secret and application ID (e.g. 4108 is an application ID) into you properties file

  The Mendeley API uses OAUTH2 which normally redirects the user to a page to confirm details.
-We used anonomous access as described in [this stack overflow](http://stackoverflow.com/questions/23545198/oauth-2-in-mendeley-with-java) and the Apache Oltu library.
+We used anonymous access as described in [this stack overflow](http://stackoverflow.com/questions/23545198/oauth-2-in-mendeley-with-java) and the Apache Oltu library.
 This is why http://localhost/ignored was used as the application redirect (we don't use it).